Apicomplexa: Description

 The phylum Apicomplexa contains all eukaryotes with a group of structures and organelles collectively termed the apical complex.
-This complex consists of structural components and secretory organelles that are required for invasion of host cells during the parasitic stages of the Apicomplexan life cycle.
+This complex consists of structural components and secretory organelles required for invasion of host cells during the parasitic stages of the Apicomplexan life cycle.
 Apicomplexa have complex life cycles, involving several stages and typically undergoing both asexual and sexual replication.
 All Apicomplexa are obligate parasites for some portion of their life cycle, with some parasitizing two separate hosts for their asexual and sexual stages.

 Besides the conserved apical complex, Apicomplexa are morphologically diverse.
 Different organisms within Apicomplexa, as well as different life stages for a given apicomplexan, can vary substantially in size, shape, and subcellular structure.
 Like other eukaryotes, Apicomplexa have a nucleus, endoplasmic reticulum and Golgi complex.
 Apicomplexa generally have a single mitochondrion, as well as another endosymbiont-derived organelle called the apicoplast which maintains a separate 35 kilobase circular genome (with the exception of Cryptosporidium species and Gregarina niphandrodes which lack an apicoplast).

 All members of this phylum have an infectious stage—the sporozoite—which possesses three distinct structures in an apical complex.
 The apical complex consists of a set of spirally arranged microtubules (the conoid), a secretory body (the rhoptry) and one or more polar rings.
 Additional slender electron-dense secretory bodies (micronemes) surrounded by one or two polar rings may also be present.
 This structure gives the phylum its name.
 A further group of spherical organelles is distributed throughout the cell rather than being localized at the apical complex and are known as the dense granules.
 These typically have a mean diameter around 0.7 μm.
 Secretion of the dense-granule content takes place after parasite invasion and localization within the parasitophorous vacuole and persists for several minutes.